If you like a sense of isolation and a lakeside bush camping experience, Lake Lonsdale could be the swim for you. The lake is

 for falling limbs from overhanging trees.

-The marker indicates the location of the car park at the boat ramp day visitor area.
+The marker indicates the approximate location of the car park at the boat ramp day visitor area.
+If the map is not zoomed in locally, as can occur with some browsers, simply click or tap on "View Larger Map" below.

 If you would like to leave a comment about this swimming hole, please fill in the comment box below.
 I'm particularly interested in your